- ABOUT US

 Avoid cotton socks.
 Cotton socks absorb moisture.
 The longer you run the more you’re sweating, along with sloshing through water stations and possibly pouring water over your head if it’s a warm day.
 Increased moisture in your socks, means increased friction and the eventual formation of a blister.
 Lightweight, breathable, synthetic socks are most suitable as they wick water away from your skin.

 Go for a long run in the same socks and runners you are going to wear on race day.
-At this stage you should have fully broken in your running shoes and been for a number of runs in them.
+At this stage you should have fully broken in your running shoes.
+You should also have been for a number of runs in them.
 Never try out a new pair of runners or socks the day of the main event.

 Using some form of a lubrication such as moisturiser or Vaseline directly on your skin and also on the outside of the sock help limit the friction and therefore, decrease the risk of blisters developing.
 Wearing two pairs of socks is also recommended so that the friction occurs between the socks rather than the sock and your skin.